nuggetsnegin/nextjs/README.md

     - file system work
     - connect to a DB
     - crawl a website?
 Yup.
+### STATIC PATHS
 - <code>getStaticPaths</code>
   - similar to getStaticProps but fetches all the generated paths for all your URLS
+  - The context object is useful when the page is dynamic.
+The context will contain the value of the params.
+This function is not run at runtime in the browser, so where do the params come in?
+  - That's where <code>getStaticPaths</code> come in
+  - paths & props are used together - if it's not a dynamic url you don't need getStaticPaths
+    - If a page has a dynamic path [id].jsx and uses getStaticProps, it must also use getStaticPaths to prerender all the pages at build time into HTML.
+  - if you add <code>fallback=true</code> to static paths, if you're trying to grab 1000 blog posts but only want to render 100 at a time, you can use fallback=true if you dont want to statically prerender all items at once and render some later at runtime via SSR

+### SERVER DATA
+- Lastly we have <code>getServerSideProps</code> This will be called at runtime during every request.
+So unlike getStaticProps, you will have the runtime data like query params, HTTP headers, and the req and res objects from API handlers.
+- It's **always executed per request** while <code>getStaticProps</code> only happens once
+  - i.e. rendering a user id on an ask
   -

+### WHEN TO USE WHAT?
+- Do you need data at runtime but don't need SSR?
+Use client-side data fetching.
+- Do you need data at runtime but do need SSR?
+Use <code>getServerSideProps</code>
+- Do you have pages that rely on data that is cachable and accessible at build time?
+Like from a CMS?
+Use <code>getStaticProps</code>
+- Do you have the same as above but the pages have dynamic URL params?
+Use <code>getStaticProps and getStaticPaths</code>